eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Own problems end-to-end, and are willing to pick up whatever knowledge you're missing to get the job done.
 	- Are detail oriented, and like to get the system working but know when to cut corners versus get it exactly right.
 	- Have a strong interest in AI & robotics.
-	- At covariant.ai we don’t just accept difference—we celebrate it, we support it, and we thrive on it for the benefit of our employees, our products and our community.
+	- At covariant.ai we don't just accept difference—we celebrate it, we support it, and we thrive on it for the benefit of our employees, our products and our community.
 Covariant.ai is proud to be an equal opportunity workplace.
 We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.
 + skill set:
 	- Drawing on recent advances in Deep Imitation Learning and Deep Reinforcement Learning, covariant.ai is developing AI software that makes it easy for robots to learn new, complex skills.
 	- As a part of a rapidly growing startup, you will have the rare opportunity to build and develop software that mimics human behavior without the help of engineers, while also growing and developing your own skills and passions as the company expands.
 Join us on an exciting journey as we bring the latest breakthroughs in artificial intelligence to the future of robotics.